precocity/gcp-retail-workshop-2018/ingestion/README.md

 exit
 ```

 **Step 12:** We will next execute a SQL from a file.
-This is a bit more interesting usecase to [TBD usecase to show top 'x' records & the required SQL file].
-Execute the below command:
+This is a bit more interesting usecase.
+Execute the following commands:

+[TODO: Nicely explain what's going on in the big sql.]

 ```
 cd ~/gcp-retail-workshop-2018/ingestion
-bq query --use_legacy_sql=False `cat bigquery/samples/interesting-tbd.sql`
+bq query --use_legacy_sql=False `cat bigquery/samples/customer_detail_demo.sql`
 ```

 ---

 ### Exercise: Cleanup

-Expected Time: TBD
+Expected Time: 5 mins

 **Step 1:** Stop the sales event data pump that's running in the Cloud Shell using `Ctrl + C`.